ACIL Allen: 2021

 ACIL Allen was engaged by the Australian Department of Health to evaluate the performance of the second National Partnership on Essential Vaccines (NPEV) and identify achievements and limitations.
-The review will inform decisions regarding the treatment of the second NPEV upon its expiry.
+The review informed decisions regarding the treatment of the second NPEV upon its expiry.
 It considers whether policy objectives and outcomes and/or outputs of the second NPEV have been achieved and whether they have been delivered in an effective, efficient and appropriate manner.

 In February, the Australian Energy Regulator (AER) released its draft Default Market Offer (DMO) retail electricity prices for public consultation.
 ACIL Allen developed the report, titled "Default Market Offer: Wholesale energy and environmental costs estimates for DMO 3 Draft determination".

 ACIL Allen supported the AER in designing the forecasting approach for the wholesale and environmental cost components of the DMO.

-On Friday 12 March, The Honourable Malcolm Turnbull AC, 29th Prime Minister of Australia joined ISA Chair Greg Combet to discuss the future of the super system and to launch a new independent report.
-Commissioned by Industry Super Australia and developed by ACIL Allen, the report - "Economic Impact of increasing the Super Guarantee Rate" - showed how an increase in the Super Guarantee will lead to a bigger economy, more jobs, higher real wages and higher real incomes for Australians.
+On 12 March, Prime Minister Malcolm Turnbull joined Industry Super Australia chairman Greg Combet to discuss the future of the super system and to launch a new independent report.
+Commissioned by Industry Super Australia and developed by ACIL Allen, the report - Economic Impact of increasing the Super Guarantee Rate - showed how an increase in the Super Guarantee will lead to a bigger economy, more jobs, higher real wages and higher real incomes for Australians.

+In June 2021, the Victorian Department of Education and Training engaged ACIL Allen to outline the policy environment for mobilising Australian Early Development Census (AEDC) data with schools and communities and the relevance of data in achieving policy goals.
+There was a particular interest in social and emotional well-being given limited improvement in AEDC results over time and the potential impacts of COVID-19.
+The engagement examined the policies of government from the years before school, during school and into early post school years.
+The report documents the policy environment for mobilising Australian Early Development Census data across the early life course as part of a comprehensive monitoring system approach.

 A collective of Western Australian aged care providers engaged ACIL Allen in December 2020 to produce a detailed study quantifying the important economic and social impact of the Aged Care Sector to Western Australia’s economy and society more broadly.
 The report was launched at a Business News breakfast event in Perth on 28 May 2021.

 ACIL Allen has on several occasions been engaged by the Commonwealth Department of Industry, Science, Energy and Resources to undertake emission projections for the electricity sector through to 2030 as part of Australia’s overall emission projections.
 These projections form part of Australia’s reporting obligations under the United Nations Framework Convention on Climate Change (UNFCCC).

+ACIL Allen was commissioned by the Victorian Department of Education and Training in 2017 to conduct an evaluation of the Respectful Relationships initiative.
+The Respectful Relationships initiative supports schools and early childhood settings to promote and model respect, positive attitudes and behaviours.
+The evaluation examined the implementation and effectiveness, measuring the impact on students, staff and school communities and funded early childhood education programs.
+This project is ongoing until 2024.